haiwera-silk-cd/magento-devdocs/guides/v2.2/mrg/b2b/NegotiableQuote.md

 ## Extensibility

 Magento_NegotiableQuote uses Extensible attributes to extend Magento_Quote.
-For more information about the Magento extensible attributes, see [Adding extension attributes to entity]({{ page.baseurl }}/extension-dev-guide/extension_attributes/adding-attributes.html).
+For more information about the Magento extensible attributes, see [添加扩展属性到实体]({{ page.baseurl }}/extension-dev-guide/extension_attributes/adding-attributes.html).

 Extension developers can interact with the Magento_NegotiableQuote模块.
 For more information about the Magento extension mechanism, see [Magento plug-ins]({{ page.baseurl }}/extension-dev-guide/plugins.html).